The Cosmos

 By the time I was in sixth grade, reality had started to set in.
 Although I still hadn't grasped what scientists had already discovered about the planets, I somehow sensed that there really wasn't anything alive up there, at least not in our solar system.
 (That didn't stop me from writing a little tongue-in-cheek paper about "Little Blue Monkeys from Venus" when my sixth grade teacher asked us to write a page about what we believed about extraterrestrial life!)

 Finally, in January of 2005, the Huygens probe landed on Titan.
-I had still wondered if some kind of exotic life form that thrived at temperatures of minus 290 F and metabolized methane the way we breathe oxygen might possibly inhabit the place.
-But once again, pictures from the surface showed dead, eroded pebbles in a dry methane riverbed.
-No alien plants or Titanian field mice came trotting up to check out that hunk of metal that had fallen out of their dull orange sky.
+I had still wondered if some kind of exotic life form that thrived at temperatures of minus 290° F and metabolized methane the way we breathe oxygen might possibly inhabit the place.
+But instead, pictures from the surface showed dead, eroded pebbles in a dry methane riverbed.
+No alien plants waving in the frigid breeze… No Titanian field mice trotting up to check out that hunk of metal that had fallen out of their dull orange sky…

-So I was left with the incontrovertible fact that, aside from Earth, our solar system is dead.
+So I was left to face the incontrovertible fact that, aside from Earth, our solar system is deader than a doornail and about as friendly as Saddam Hussein with an atom bomb.
 Yes, scientists are still desperately trying to find microbes buried under the Martian surface, or floating in the Venusian clouds, or living at the bottom of the Europan ocean, but since I don't believe that God does things in half-measures, I don't think they'll find anything.
-Maybe there is life out there, but if there is, it's not in our solar system.